EmmaSecrest/algebraBackend/readme.md

 ## Progress

 This project is in project and is not yet complete.
 Right now the program can handle functions in the form of *y = mx + b* or *ax^2 + bx + c = 0*.
-My next step is to handle the cases where b is 0 or c is 0.
-From there I plan to expand to higher level functions.
+My next step is to handle higher level functions.

 ## Testing